Simple Assault in Mississippi

 When a simple assault is an intentional assault committed against a pregnant woman and the offender knew of the pregnancy, the offender is subject to the following penalties:

-- if the assault causes the victim to suffer a miscarriage or stillbirth, up to 20 years in prison or a fine up to $7,500 or both
+- if the assault causes the victim to suffer a miscarriage or stillbirth, up to 20 years in prison, a fine up to $7,500 or both

-- if the assault causes serious injury to the fetus or embryo, up to 20 years in prison or a fine up to $5,000 or both, and
+- if the assault causes serious injury to the fetus or embryo, up to 20 years in prison, a fine up to $5,000 or both, and

 Simple domestic violence

-Simple assault committed against a spouse, a family member who resides or previously resided with the offender, or someone whom the offender is dating is simple domestic violence and can subject the offender to higher penalties under certain circumstances.
+Simple assault committed against a current or former spouse, a family member who resides or previously resided with the offender, a parent, grandparent, child, grandchild, or someone whom the offender is dating is simple domestic violence and can subject the offender to higher penalties under certain circumstances.
 For information about the crime of domestic violence in Mississippi, see Criminal Domestic Violence Laws in Mississippi.

 Suspended Sentence, Remand and Probation